MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 ---

-You can also start a container from an image and stop it with the Docker Desktop.
+You can also start a container from an image and stop it with the Docker Desktop application.